 The Contemporary's location is a major draw for most guests, especially if you're planning multiple days at Magic Kingdom.
 It may be a great option if you have young tadpoles who still use a stroller or get tired easily.
 You don't have to fold the stroller while you're on the monorail, or you can opt to use the walkway between Magic Kingdom and the resort.
 If the tadpoles get tired at the park during the day, you can easily hop back to the resort for a power nap without losing much time.

 On the flip side, you do pay the price for convenience.
 The Contemporary Resort is a Disney Deluxe resort, and rates are certainly more expensive than if you were to stay at a Disney Moderate or Value resort.
 (If you book through us, we can save you some green!)
 Also, if you're really into Disney theming, you may want to consider another hotel.
 While it has a futuristic design, the Contemporary's overall theming is more subtle, which can be seen most clearly by its simple feature pool (you can see our very favorite Disney World Resort hotel pools here).
 If you would rather take in a piece of Disney World history during your stay, then the Contemporary fits the bill!

 The character dining experience at Chef Mickey's and spectacular views of Magic Kingdom's fireworks are also major reasons why we love the Contemporary.
-If these are must-dos for you, you may want to wait until you can get the full experience while staying at the resort since these are temporarily suspended.
+If these are must-dos for you, you may want to wait until you can get the full experience.

 Have you ever stayed at Disney's Contemporary Resort?
 If so, share what your experience was like with us!
 If not, what are you most looking forward to — the location, views, restaurants or all of the above?